-In the world of classic shaving silver tipped badger hair has been the preferred material for shave brushes.
+In the ever expanding world of classic shaving, west coast shaving, east coast shaving, and everything in between the pillar of that traditional shave has been the silver tipped badger hair shave brush.
 But recent developments have called that preference into question.
 Have synthetic materials finally met the challenge?

 New Synthetics Are Better Than High Grade Badger?
 We Take a Deep Dive: